mongodb/specifications/source/retryable-reads/tests/README.rst

   - ``description``: The name of the test.

+  - ``topology:`` Optional.
+An array of server topologies against which to run the test.
+Valid topologies are single, replicaset, and sharded.

   - ``skipReason``: Optional, string describing why this test should be skipped.

   - ``failPoint``: Optional, a server failpoint to enable expressed as the